Chicken Ranch (Texas): Legacy

 For two years after the Chicken Ranch was closed, potential customers continued to arrive.
 The house was purchased by two Houston lawyers.
 In 1977, part of the house and the original furniture were moved to Dallas, where it was opened as a restaurant, with Milton as the hostess; the restaurant closed a year later.
 In 1979, Milton opened a bar on Lemmon Avenue in Dallas also named The Chicken Ranch; the bar operated for a short period and closed a year later.

-The Chicken Ranch was the basis for the 1978 Broadway musical The Best Little Whorehouse in Texas and 1982 movie adaptation.
-It also inspired the ZZ Top song "La Grange".